ganggas95/flask-simple-todo/README.md

 ## Running App

-* Activate your virtualenv using "source <name>/bin/activate", here i'am using ubuntu.
+* Activate your virtualenv using "source <name>/bin/activate", here i'm using ubuntu.
 * Run app using "pythun run.py"

 OR